 The 529 plan is a tax-advantaged state-sponsored investment plan, allowing parents to save for their children’s future college expenses.
 529 plan works similarly to the Roth IRA.
 You make post-tax contributions.
 Your investment earnings grow free from federal and state income tax if you use them to pay for qualified educational expenses.
-Compared to a regular brokerage account, the 529 plan has a distinct tax advantage as you will never pay taxes on your dividends and capital gains.
+The 529 plan has a distinct tax advantage compared to a regular brokerage account, as you will never pay taxes on your dividends and capital gains.

 Over 30 states offer a full or partial tax deduction or a credit on your 529 contributions.
 You can find the complete list here.
 Your 529 contributions can significantly lower your state tax bill if you live in these states.

 6. Make a donation

 Donations to charities, churches, and various non-profit organizations are tax-deductible.
-You can support your favorite cause by giving back and lower your tax bill simultaneously.
+You can support your favorite cause by giving back and lowering your tax bill simultaneously.
 Your contributions can be in cash, household good, appreciated assets, or directly from your IRA distributions.

-However, due to the new tax code changes, donations are tax-deductible only when you itemize your tax return.
-If you make small contributions throughout the year, you will be better off taking the standard deduction.
+Charitable donations are tax-deductible only when you itemize your tax return.
+If you make small contributions throughout the year, you might be better off taking the standard deduction.

-If itemizing your taxes is crucial for you, you might want to consolidate your donations in one calendar year.
+If itemizing your taxes is crucial, you might want to consolidate your donations in one calendar year.
 So, instead of making multiple charitable contributions over the years, you can give one large donation every few years.

-2020 has been turbulent for the stock market.
-If you are holding stocks and other investments that dropped significantly in 2020, you can consider selling them.
-The process of selling losing investments to reduce your tax liability is known as tax-loss harvesting.
-It works for capital assets held outside retirement accounts (401k, Traditional IRA, and Roth IRA).
-Capital assets may include real estate, cars, gold, stocks, bonds, and any investment property, not for personal use.
+The stock market is volatile.
+If you are holding stocks and other investments that dropped significantly in 2022, you can consider selling them.
+Selling losing investments to reduce your tax liability is known as tax-loss harvesting.
+It works for capital assets outside retirement accounts (401k, Traditional IRA, and Roth IRA).
+Capital assets may include real estate, cryptocurrency, cars, gold, stocks, bonds, and any investment property not for personal use.

 The IRS allows you to use capital losses to offset capital gains.
-If your capital losses are higher than your capital gains, you can deduct the difference as a loss on your tax return.
+You can deduct the difference as a loss on your tax return if your capital losses are higher than your capital gains.
 This loss is limited to $3,000 per year or $1,500 if married and filing a separate return.
 Furthermore, you can carry forward your capital losses for future years and offset future gains.